2020/2021

 The mental health components also attained a remarkable height through the creation of awareness on mental health services and training of CHEWS, Doctors, Nurses and Data managers on mental health service delivery.
 Training was also conducted for drug dispensers on DRF and services is currently ongoing through the use of furniture’s and drugs supplied to the 4 health facilities.

-10COMMUNITY EMPOWERMENT AND PEACE BUILDING FOUNDATION-Association of Civil Societies Organization on Malaria Immunization and Nutrition (ACOMIN)
+-Association of Civil Societies Organization on Malaria Immunization and Nutrition (ACOMIN)

 -Victims Support Fund (VSF)